MoritzRS/MoritzRS/README.md

 ## About Me

-I'm a **Software Engineer / Web Developer** currently working at [rooom AG](https://www.rooom.com).
+I'm a **Software Engineer / Web Developer** with a passion for solving problems and building things.
 With over 3 years of experience in web development, I've already had the opportunity to work on a wide range of projects across frontend and backend.
-My job involves analyzing complex problems and building tools that help streamline processes for our software department as well as conceptualizing and building products.
+My Expertise lies in analyzing challenges, designing tools that streamline processes and conceptualizing products.
+I am always eager to learn new things and improve my skills.

 ### Professional Experience

-- **Current Role:** Software Engineer / Web Developer at [rooom AG](https://www.rooom.com)
+- **Most Recent Role:** Software Engineer / Web Developer at [rooom AG](https://www.rooom.com)
 - **Past Experience:** Short stint at Telekom MMS, primarily focused on web technologies and user tracking.
 - **Internships:** During my studies I worked at Intershop Communications AG
 - **Education:** Bachelor's degree in Computer Science from the University of Applied Sciences in Schmalkalden.